Cash Flow is King: Estimating Whether a Rental Property Will Give You a Good ROI

 An easy way to get started with real estate investing

-The biggest challenge of owning a rental property is being a landlord.
+Investing in a rental property offers great potential for financial growth but the biggest challenge of owning a rental property is being a landlord.
 Getting those golden tenants isn’t always a sure thing.
 Sometimes your property sits unoccupied unless you’re on the ball with marketing it or paying for a property management company to fill it.
-You’ll also have to be ready to manage any potential issues that come from your tenants having personal, issues, complaints, or concerns.
+You’ll also have to be ready to manage any potential issues that come from your tenants having personal issues, complaints, or concerns.